What is it

 Most of the dependencies are optional.
 Elastic Shell will check its depdencies when it’s launched.
 If they are not installed, there will be alternatives or feature restricted.
 For example:

-• If curl is not installed, the tool will be launched in dry run mode.
+is not installed, the tool will be launched in dry run mode. - If

-• If jq is not installed, the JSON output will not be prettified and some features that require to parse JSON data may be disabled.
+is not installed, the JSON output will not be prettified and some features that require to parse JSON data may be disabled. - If

 You will be prompted with these information as warnings when launch Elastic Shell.
 For example, in my case, when I run Elastic Shell on my local machine instead of the Docker container.
 I can see two warnings: